-in the following refers to the highest available resolution scalar and vector anomalies as shown in the left tow two columns of Figs. 4 and 5, while long wavelength or large scale refers to dimensions of several 100 km as determined by spherical harmonic models of potential field anomaly data truncated at degree and order 200.
+A comparison of short- and long-wavelength anomalies can reveal insights into concordances or discordances between shallower and deeper structures.
+Short wavelength or small scale in the following refers to the highest available resolution scalar and vector anomalies as shown in the left two columns of Figs. 4 and 5, while long wavelength or large scale refers to dimensions of several 100 km as determined by spherical harmonic models of potential field anomaly data truncated at degree and order 200.

-The regional and global lithospheric anomaly models (left and middle columns of Figs. 4 and 5) show very close visual agreement in all three orthogonal field components in both regions outper Africa and Germany.
-An exception is a dominance of positive scalar anomalies in the Namibian

-- 270 region in the high resolution scalar anomaly map which is somewhat opposed to what is seen in the map from the global model.
-The reason in this case seems to be a combination of two effects: mainly the inadequate interpolation of data over areas with a poor coverage (see section 2.2.1), and probably the effet of some differences in zero levels (core field) between the map and the model.
-A comparison of short and long wavelength anomalies as represented by the highest available res- - 275 olution maps and the EMM2010 model truncated at degree/order 200 (middle and right columns of Figs. 4 and 5) mostly shows a general broad agreement of positive/negative anomaly patterns in the three components and total intensity, but a closer look reveals some differences in the two study areas.
+The regional and global lithospheric anomaly models (left and middle columns of Figs. 4 and 5) show very close visual agreement in all three orthogonal field components in both southern Africa and Germany.
+An exception is a dominance of positive scalar anomalies in the Namibian region in the high-resolution scalar anomaly map which is somewhat opposed to what is seen in the map from the global model.
+The reason in this case seems to be a combination of two effects: mainly the inadequate interpolation of data over areas with a poor coverage (see Sect.
+2.2.1), and probably the effect of some differences in zero levels (core field) between the map and the model.
+A comparison of short- and long-wavelength anomalies as represented by the highest available resolution maps and the EMM2010 model truncated at degree/order 200 (middle and right columns of Figs. 4 and 5) mostly shows a general broad agreement of positive/negative anomaly patterns in the three components and total intensity, but a closer look reveals some differences in the two study areas.

-In southern Africa (Fig. 4) the elongated east-west Beattie anomaly (see, e.g., Quesnel et al., 2009, and references therein) (see, e.g.,

-280 denoted by an area dominated by strongly positive total field or negative vertical magnetic anomalies in the south of the studied area.
-Belts of south-west to north-east striking anomalies in northern Namibia clearly appear in the long wavelength maps of the F and Z components.
-Similar patterns are observed in both the short and long wavelength maps of the X component.
-In the same area the Y component anomalies are generally north-south oriented, and again show a broad agreement be-

-- tween patterns in the short and long wavelength maps.
-Comparing the anomaly values at the repeat station locations (supplemental Tables S3 and S4) we note that in many cases, particularly for strong anomalies, the higher resolution values have higher amplitudes than the long wavelength ones.
+In southern Africa (Fig. 4) the elongated east-west Beattie anomaly (see, e.g. Quesnel et al., 2009; Scheiber-Enslin et al., 2014, and references therein) is denoted by an area dominated by strongly positive total field or negative vertical magnetic anomalies in the south of the studied area.
+Belts of south-west- to north-east-striking anomalies in northern Namibia clearly appear in the long-wavelength maps of the Fand Z components.
+Similar patterns are observed in both the short- and long-wavelength maps of the X component.
+In the same area the Y component anomalies are generally northsouth-oriented, and again show a broad agreement between patterns in the short- and long-wavelength maps.
+Comparing the anomaly values at the repeat station locations (supplemental Tables S3 and S4) we note that in many cases, particularly for strong anomalies, the higher resolution values have higher amplitudes than the long-wavelength ones.
 Nevertheless, there are several exceptions for different field components.
-Differences between short and long wavelength anomalies for all ground stations on average lie in are on the order of 30 nT (abso- - 290 lute), with individual cases reaching up to 200 nT.
+Differences between short- and long-wavelength anomalies for all ground stations on average are on the order of 30 nT (absolute), with individual cases reaching up to 200 nT.
 At some locations the anomalies show different sign in one or more components.